DUNE-DAQ/restcmd/README.md

 ## restcmd - HTTP REST backend based cmdlib CommandFacility

+### Dependencies
+Until further notice, the Pistache library is needed to build and run this plugin.
+The dependency is available under devevlopment products.
+Befor building and running, run this:

+    export PRODUCTS=/cvmfs/dune.opensciencegrid.org/dunedaq/DUNE/products_dev:$PRODUCTS

 ### Building and running examples:

 * create a software work area